cuongnd9/awesome-linux-apps/README.md

 - [Tagspaces](https://www.tagspaces.org/) -TagSpaces is an offline, open source, data manager.
 It helps you to browse and organize your files.
 - [Turtl](https://turtlapp.com/) - The secure, collaborative notebook.

+## Office

+- [LibreOffice](https://www.libreoffice.org/) - LibreOffice is the most favorite and well known best free office suite in the Linux community. 👏
+- [WPS Office ](http://wps-community.org/) - WPS Office is one of the world’s best free office suite available for Linux community.
+It’s beautiful, faster, lightweight and offers modern slick user interface. 👏

 ## Online Storage